botter-live/botter.live-Android/README.md

 ## Onboard, retain and support mobile users at scale
 Engage customers with in‑app messages and support them with an integrated knowledge base and help desk.

-## The Botter Messenger
+## The BOTTER Messenger
-The [Botter Messenger](https://botter.ai/) enables you to use it like a Messenger in your app, have conversations with your customers, send rich outbound messages, and track events.
+The [BOTTER Messenger](https://botter.ai/) enables you to use it like a Messenger in your app, have conversations with your customers, send rich outbound messages, and track events.
-The Botter SDK is the home for the conversations your customers have with you, and the place where they can self-serve for support or to learn more about your product.
+The BOTTER SDK is the home for the conversations your customers have with you, and the place where they can self-serve for support or to learn more about your product.
-You can open Botter from a persistent button that sits over your app’s UI, From there, your customer can  start a conversation, replies in both directions happen in real time.
+You can open BOTTER from a persistent button that sits over your app’s UI, From there, your customer can  start a conversation, replies in both directions happen in real time.

 ## Sceenshots
 <p float="left">